tuomashatakka/cc2k/README.md

 Packages are "dumb" and they will only move with another object, packages are either stationary on the map or moving while attached to a drone.

 #### Sensitive Packages
+One of two package types in CC2K are sensitive packages.
+Sensitive packages are sensitive to being dropped, if dropped they will be destoryed and no longer usable.
+Packages can be dropped by either through the runner drone being destoryed or the runner drone ejecting the package.
 #### Hardened Packages
+Harden packages will not be destoryed if dropped and will wait at the dropped location to be picked up again.
 ### Scoreboard
+Scoreboard can be called to get stats from the current game.
 ## Prerequisites
 This self-contained API runs on a multi-container instance that contains both the application and the database, to run the multi-container instance you will need Docker (other solutions are available but have not been tested.)
 ### Docker